Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 ## "In-line" Interfaces junction

-Fine-granulated interfaces and their multi-inheritance into more substantial ones belong to sound design practices.
+Fine-grained interfaces and their multi-inheritance into more substantial ones are sound design practices.

 Another story is a combination of primitive (or feature) interfaces as options for casting or *builders*.\
 Suppose there are `ILimited`, `ITimestamped`, and `INotifyPropertyChanged`, which combinations imply 2<sup>3</sup> nominal declarations.
 And what if this could be done with `<IInterfaceA, IInterfaceB[, IInterfaceC[, ...]]>`